-(ii) Related parties referred to include persons for which separate financial statements are filed and those included in the consolidated financial statements, other than the issuer of the particular security. (iii) Indicate in a note any significant changes since the date of the last balance sheet filed.
+(i) Include in this column each type of issue authorized (ii) Related parties referred to include persons for which separate financial statements are filed and those included in the consolidated financial statements, other than the issuer of the particular security. (iii) Indicate in a note any significant changes since the date of the last balance sheet filed.